qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    PDF Export Options

-.. note:: Exporting a print layout to formats like :file:`.PDF` or :file:`.TIFF` creates by default a georeferenced output (no world file needed).
+.. note:: Exporting a print layout to formats like :file:`.PDF` or :file:`.TIFF` creates a georeferenced output (no world file needed) by default.

 .. index:: Atlas generation